 Best eLearning tools to Design Training Courses

-Now that you’re aware of the top eLearning modules for 2020, it’s time to design them.
+Now that you’re aware of the top eLearning modules, it’s time to design them.
 Here are some of the best eLearning tools to create online courses:

 Docebo is an LMS that uses artificial intelligence (AI) technology to help you create personalized courses and automate time-consuming administrative tasks.
 It comes with a 700-course library that you can use to create and centralize learning content, manage learning activities, and incorporate social learning in the flow of work.
 Its AI Virtual Coach allows for effective learning, while its insightful report generation enables real-time performance tracking.

 This amazing eLearning solution allows you to build visually stimulating learning interactions.
 It features around 190 built-in responsive and customizable interactions.
 You can create different interactive models, including software simulations, brainteasers, flashcards, diagrams, surveys, wild cards, and more.
 Not only does it support microlearning via integrations with eLearning authoring tools but also features AI-powered media search.

 If you have limited time, this should be the best option for you.
 The ProProfs Training Maker comes with a massive pool of pre-built courses and templates, allowing you to use existing material or develop content from scratch within minutes.
 You may add presentations, videos, quizzes, documents, surveys, and more to make them more engaging.